Levitation (festival): Levitation Austin

 In late 2014 The Reverberation Appreciation Society changed the festival's name from Austin Psych Fest to Levitation, titled after a track by Austin psychedelic legends The 13th Floor Elevators.

 The 2015 festival was held May 8–10 at Carson Creek Ranch.
 The lineup included The Flaming Lips, The Jesus and Mary Chain, Primal Scream, Spiritualized, Tame Impala as well as a reunion performance by The 13th Floor Elevators, the band's first performance in 45 years.

 The dates for the 2016 festival were April 29 - May 1, 2016, and the lineup featured Brian Wilson performing Pet Sounds, Ween, Animal Collective, Caribou, Flying Lotus, Slowdive, Courtney Barnett, Sleep, The Arcs, Brian Jonestown Massacre and many more.

 The 2016 festival at Carson Creek Ranch was cancelled due to severe weather which caused significant damage to the festival grounds and infrastructure.
 In response over 20 concerts were organized in downtown Austin hosting the lineup and attendees.

 In November 2016, festival organizers announced that the festival would not be held in 2017, but would return in 2018.

-Due to the COVID-19 pandemic, the festival went on hiatus in 2020.
+Owing to the COVID-19 pandemic, the festival went on hiatus in 2020.
 The next year saw the hiatus extended by a year.
-Leviatation resumed with it’s anticipated 2022 lineup.
+Levitation resumed with its anticipated 2022 lineup.

-Levitation hosted Kikagaku Moyo for their last tour in the USA.
+Levitation hosted Kikagaku Moyo for their last tour in the USA in 2022 at South Austin venue The Far Out Lounge, supported by Austin-based groud Nolan Potter & the Nightmare Band.
+The following year, Leviation would return to the Far Out Lounge with the revived single-location, three day Austin Psych Fest.